Dorsolateral prefrontal cortex: Working memory

 Working memory is the system that actively holds multiple pieces of transitory information in the mind, where they can be manipulated.
 The DLPFC is important for working memory; reduced activity in this area correlates to poor performance on working memory tasks.
 However, other areas of the brain are involved in working memory as well.

 There is an ongoing discussion if the DLPFC is specialized in a certain type of working memory, namely computational mechanisms for monitoring and manipulating items, or if it has a certain content, namely visuospatial information, which makes it possible to mentally represent coordinates within the spatial domain.

 There have also been some suggestions that the function of the DLPFC in verbal and spatial working memory is lateralised into the left and right hemisphere, respectively.
 Smith, Jonides and Koeppe (1996) observed a lateralisation of DLPFC activations during verbal and visual working memory.
 Verbal working memory tasks mainly activated the left DLPFC and visual working memory tasks mainly activated the right DLPFC.
 Murphy et al. (1998) also found that verbal working memory tasks activated the right and left DLPFC, whereas spatial working memory tasks predominantly activated the left DLPFC.
 Reuter-Lorenz et al. (2000) found that activations of the DLPFC showed prominent lateralisation of verbal and spatial working memory in young adults, whereas in older adults this lateralisation was less noticeable.
 It was proposed that this reduction in lateralisation could be due to recruitment of neurons from the opposite hemisphere to compensate for neuronal decline with ageing.
+Overall, the DLPFC is complex and yet not fully understood.